ninoNinkovic/LiveStamps/README.md

 ####Menu Generation:

-By default LiveStamps has a right click context menu defined.
-If you prefer, the sidebar, tools and command pallate menus can be easily generated. **Menu generation should also be refreshed** whenever you add new stamp definitions in order to avoid using excessive keyboard shortcuts:
+The default LiveStamps config uses the right-click context menu only.
+If you prefer, the sidebar/tools/command pallate menus can be easily generated. **Menu generation should also be refreshed** whenever you add new stamp definitions in order to avoid using excessive keyboard shortcuts:

 ```python
 # Refresh Existing Menus: